MBilalSharif/AWS-pdf-document-classifier/README.md

 # 📄 Serverless Document Classification System

-An intelligent, event-driven document processing pipeline that automatically classifies PDF files and extracts structured metadata using AWS serverless services.
+An intelligent, event-driven document processing pipeline that automatically classifies PDF files and extracts keywords using AWS serverless services.

 Built using **AWS Lambda, S3, DynamoDB**, and **PyPDF**, this system demonstrates how to build scalable document intelligence workflows in the cloud.